phimath/stream_state/README.md

 ## Included Example

-The included example uses a singleton to store the state for simplicity.
+The included counter example uses a singleton to store the state for simplicity.
 This makes it very easy to access your state from anywhere in your app.
 You can create as many of these singletons as you'd like to separate the logic of your code.